Consulting Program Manager, Networks and Advocacy

-Beverley has researched and promoted clean production strategies internationally since 1986 and co-founded Clean Production Action in the late 1990s as a resource to advance a non-toxic economy.
+Beverley has researched and promoted clean production strategies internationally since 1986 and co-founded Clean Production Action as a resource to advance a non-toxic economy.
 Previously she was the first Clean Production liaison and technical expert for Greenpeace International on chemical and waste issues and during this time researched and disseminated the growing field of clean technology solutions to the global toxics campaigns.
 Her work on alternatives to PVC, organohalogens and hazardous waste incineration helped drive momentum for safer substitution practices in company practices.
 As the NGO representative in the first United Nations Environment Programme for Cleaner Production she promoted the value of public participation in industrial policies.
 Her work on clean production systems extended to agriculture in 2000 when she worked with the US farming community to document the risks of GMO crops.
 Her work to advance Extended Producer Responsibility as a waste policy in Europe catalyzed the uptake of this zero-waste strategy in the USA.